 Of the two formats we personally favour the Skit and Clue based games for numbers over 40, and the Dinner Party Style for numbers under 40.

-Also available are what we call Multi-room murders.
+Multi-room murders.
 These are under our “Experienced” section – but can be pulled off with very good amateur performers, and a confident event manager.

 Dinner theatre scripts – are great for professional or Am Dram theatre groups – but are not the first choice for novices due to the amount of rehearsing, back story and line learning needed.